melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/STYLEGUIDE.md

 - Utility methods in Classes should be private and only used by other methods in the class.
 - Utility methods in Classes should only depend on other private utility methods, never public methods.

+## Canvas drawing

+- Always open with a new path `beginPath()`.
+- Apply styles as close as possible, e.g. right before drawing.

 ## Errors

 - Input errors throw instead of falling back.